8yildirim8/ANTI-HAND-Digital-Mouse/README.md

 The second version is intended for use of the mouse only by disabled individuals who cannot use their hands.
 The app also includes additional small applications such as a virtual keyboard and voice command.

+The development steps of two different versions of the application are given below.

 ## First Version;

 ### Step 1;